nsrau/azure-docs.it-it/articles/azure-functions/durable/durable-functions-timers.md

 ---
 title: Timer in Funzioni permanenti - Azure
-description: Informazioni su come implementare timer permanenti nell'estensione Funzioni permanenti per Funzioni di Azure.
+description: Informazioni su come implementare timer permanenti nell'estensione Funzioni permanenti per Funzioni di Azure. ms.topic: conceptual ms.date: 11/03/2019 ms.author: azfuncdf ms.openlocfilehash: c477a81801c1345d5be5f5f45419bb4776c875e0 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
-services: functions
-author: ggailey777
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 11/03/2019
-ms.author: azfuncdf
-ms.openlocfilehash: a24d6e96df3abf385b0a64ec4bc7e1f1c248998b
-ms.sourcegitcommit: b2fb32ae73b12cf2d180e6e4ffffa13a31aa4c6f
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73614630"
+ms.locfileid: "74231275"
 ---
 # <a name="timers-in-durable-functions-azure-functions"></a>Timer in Funzioni permanenti (Funzioni di Azure)

 [Funzioni permanenti](durable-functions-overview.md) fornisce *timer permanenti* da usare nelle funzioni di orchestrazione per implementare ritardi o per impostare timeout nelle azioni asincrone.
 I timer permanenti devono essere usati nelle funzioni dell'agente di orchestrazione al posto di `Thread.Sleep` e `Task.Delay` (C#) oppure di `setTimeout()` e `setInterval()` (JavaScript).

-Si crea un timer durevole chiamando il metodo `CreateTimer` (.NET) o il metodo `createTimer` (JavaScript) dell'associazione del [trigger di orchestrazione](durable-functions-bindings.md#orchestration-trigger).
-Il metodo restituisce un'attività che viene completata in una data e un'ora specificate.
+You create a durable timer by calling the `CreateTimer` (.NET) method or the `createTimer` (JavaScript) method of the [orchestration trigger binding](durable-functions-bindings.md#orchestration-trigger).
+The method returns a task that completes on a specified date and time.

 ## <a name="timer-limitations"></a>Limitazioni dei timer

-Quando si crea un timer che scade alle 4:30 PM, il Framework di attività permanenti sottostante Accoda un messaggio che diventa visibile solo alle 4:30.
-Quando si esegue il piano a consumo di funzioni di Azure, il messaggio del timer appena visibile garantisce che l'app per le funzioni venga attivata in una macchina virtuale appropriata.
+When you create a timer that expires at 4:30 pm, the underlying Durable Task Framework enqueues a message that becomes visible only at 4:30 pm.
+When running in the Azure Functions Consumption plan, the newly visible timer message will ensure that the function app gets activated on an appropriate VM.

 > [!NOTE]
-> * I timer durevoli sono attualmente limitati a 7 giorni.
-Se sono necessari ritardi più lunghi, è possibile simularli usando le API del timer in un ciclo `while`.
-> * Usare sempre `CurrentUtcDateTime` anziché `DateTime.UtcNow` in .NET o `currentUtcDateTime` anziché `Date.now` o `Date.UTC` in JavaScript quando si calcola il tempo di attivazione per i timer durevoli.
-Per ulteriori informazioni, vedere l'articolo sui vincoli del codice della funzione dell'agente di [orchestrazione](durable-functions-code-constraints.md) .
+> * Durable timers are currently limited to 7 days.
+If longer delays are needed, they can be simulated using the timer APIs in a `while` loop.
+> * Always use `CurrentUtcDateTime` instead of `DateTime.UtcNow` in .NET or `currentUtcDateTime` instead of `Date.now` or `Date.UTC` in JavaScript when computing the fire time for durable timers.
+For more information, see the [orchestrator function code constraints](durable-functions-code-constraints.md) article.

 ## <a name="usage-for-delay"></a>Utilizzo per il ritardo

 L'esempio seguente illustra come usare i timer permanenti per ritardare l'esecuzione.
-L'esempio sta inviando una notifica di fatturazione ogni giorno per 10 giorni.
+The example is issuing a billing notification every day for 10 days.

 ### <a name="c"></a>C#